nishantb66/InfoAssist/README.md

-# NLP Chatbot Final
+# InfoAssist Bot

-This project is an NLP-based chatbot built using Flask.
+This project is an NLP-Transformer based chatbot built using Flask.
 The chatbot is capable of answering questions based on a predefined dataset.

 ## Project Structure

 ```
-NLP chatbot Final/
+InfoAssist/
 ├── app.py
 ├── credentials.pkl
 ├── embeddings.pkl